As UX researchers gain a seat at the decision-making table, the question becomes: How can they consistently drive impact?

 5. Ease of collaboration and sharing

 Communicating across teams is vitally important to the research process, but often difficult, as people have different levels of understanding of UX research and may want to be involved in different stages.
-UX researcher need to build cross-functional teams with product managers, engineers, designers, and other business leaders so they can make decisions together.
+UX researchers need to build cross-functional teams with product managers, engineers, designers, and other business leaders so they can make decisions together.
 Rather than cooking up research behind the scenes and then having a “big reveal,” bring stakeholders into the process early and often.

 Communicate results in their language, by connecting your findings to the questions that matter most to them.
 Put your reports and even your interview notes and recordings in a central location where stakeholders can access them.
 Allow them to participate in interviews and discussions so they can hear direct feedback from users.